CrowdStrike/logscale-community-content/Log-Sources/README.md

   - Repeat for other individual content

   - Stage, Commit and create a Pull Request.
-Refer to [Stage, Commit and PR](#stage-commit-and-pr) for the required steps
+Refer to [Stage, Commit and PR](#stage-commit-and-pr-via-the-git-commandline) for the required steps

-## Creating, Build and Submitting Packages via the Git commandline
+## Creating, Build and Submitting Packages via the Git Commandline
 Packages are generally considered to be more "complete" in the sense that they generally includes multiple queries, dashboards, etc. We highly recommend that you contribute/update Packges from the Git commandline via bash or zsh shell with the supplied packaging shell script.

 If the Log Source does not exist follow the [Create a New Log Source](#create-a-new-log-source) steps below to create the appropriate folder structure